Curvature tensor of smoothable Alexandrov spaces: Formulations

 As you will see further, the described dual form of curvature tensor behaves better in the limit; in particular, it makes it possible to formulate \ref{prop:3parts:codim2+}.

 In the 2-dimensional case, the valence of $\qm$ is $0$; in this case, $\qm$ coincides with the curvature measure --- the standard way to describe the curvature of surfaces, \cite{Resh,AZ}.
 For a smooth surface, the density of this curvature measure with respect to the area is its Gauss curvature.
-In this case, \emph{curvature measures are stable under smoothing} \cite[VII \S13]{AZ}; in other words, the statement of our main theorem is known in this case.
+In this case, it is known that \textit{curvature measures are stable under smoothing} \cite[VII \S13]{AZ}; in other words, our main theorem is known in the two-dimensional case.